sourcegraph/learn/posts/how-to-troubleshoot-js-syntax-error-missing-variable-name.md

 language='bash'
 />

-Depending on the browser, the message of the error will vary between the two outputs described before.
+Depending on the browser you are using, the message of the error will vary between the two outputs described before.

 ## Reproducing the error and its solutions